 I was in a 4×4 with a Bolivian driver, an Australian couple, 2 Italian friends and 1 guy from Chile.
 For 3 days, we toured across the altiplano of Bolivia and on the final day, we arrived on the Salt Flats of Uyuni.

 Accommodation was very basic, we spend most of our time in the 4×4 vehicle.
 Due to the long days of driving, lack of facilities, basic accommodation and the harsh conditions, the tour is quite hard.
-During the tour, there were only 2 girls in the car.
+During the tour, there were only 2 ladies in the car.
 Me and the Australian girl.
-We were talking how to be more comfortable as a girl and I came up with this Girlie Guide to Uyuni Salt Flat Tours.
+We were talking how to be more comfortable as a female traveler and I came up with this Girlie Guide to Uyuni Salt Flat Tours.

 5 Tips for female travelers on Uyuni Salt Flat Tour